-Question: When was the prize started?
+When was the prize started?
 And how often is it awarded?

 The prize was first awarded in 2013, and it is awarded annually.
-There have been two prize ceremonies held so far and 2017 will be the fifth year.

-Question: What are the prize categories?
+What are the prize categories?

-- Ecology and Environment: research in this category encompasses interactions between organisms and their environment, and how these processes are influenced by human activity.
+Research in this category encompasses interactions between organisms and their environment, and how these processes are influenced by human activity.

-Question: How are winners selected and who selects them?
+How are winners selected and who selects them?

 The winners are selected by a committee of scientists chaired by the Editor-in-Chief of Science magazine.

 Entries are first screened by Science editors and three finalists are selected from each category.
 Then, the committee selects the winner from each category.
 The four category winners compete for the grand prize.
 The grand prize winner and three category winners will be decided in October.
 The entire process for selection and announcement of winners is organized and run by Science.

 What do winners receive?

 The grand prize winner receives $30,000 USD and each of the other three category winners receives $10,000 USD.